DEC logoRULES AND REGULATIONS

 1. All required landscape treatments shall be located entirely within the lot.

 3. Under no circumstances, shall any plants be used that are recognized by the horticulture or agricultural industries as invasive, whether native or exotic (non-native).
-(For a list of known invasive plants, see Appendix A, List IV.).
+Non-native plants are those species listed as invasive and potentially invasive as per the Invasive Plant Atlas of New England (IPANE) and Massachusetts Invasive Plant Advisory Group.
+A listing of these plants can be found at http://eddmaps.org/ipane/ipanespecies/current_inv.htm.

 a.
-Deciduous shade trees: three-inch caliper,
+Deciduous shade trees: 3" caliper;

 b.
-Deciduous ornamental trees: two-inch caliper, and
+Deciduous ornamental trees: 2" caliper, and;

 c.
-Evergreen trees: six-foot height
+Evergreen trees: 6' height;

-7. The applicant may request that the DEC determine that existing vegetation is suitably located, sufficiently visually impervious, and vigorous enough to be substituted for material required by these Regulations.
+7. The Applicant may request that the DEC determine that existing vegetation is suitably located, sufficiently visually impervious, and vigorous enough to be substituted for material required by these Regulations.

 9. In Village Growth I and II, the Innovation & Technology Center, Business/Community Services, and within the Historic District Overlay Zoning Districts, trees may be located in near-urban conditions, near sidewalks or in plazas.
-In these cases, the applicant shall propose trees that will tolerate or adapt to those conditions.
+In these cases, the Applicant shall propose trees that will tolerate or adapt to those conditions.
 (For a list of some plants that withstand urban conditions, see Appendix A, List III.).

 (d) Preservation of Existing Vegetation [See also CMR 3.04(5)]